THE ROLE OF GOVERNMENT IN EDUCATION

-Formal schooling is today paid for and almost entirely administered by government bodies or non-profit institutions.
-This situation has developed gradually and is now taken so much for granted that little explicit attention is any longer directed to the reasons for the special treatment of schooling even in countries that are predominantly free enterprise in organization and philosophy.
+Education is today largely paid for and almost entirely administered by governmental bodies or non-profit institutions.
+This situation has developed gradually and is now taken so much for granted that little explicit attention is any longer directed to the reasons for the special treatment of education even in countries that are predominantly free enterprise in organization and philosophy.
 The result has been an indiscriminate extension of governmental responsibility.

 General Education for Citizenship